Rites of Hajj and Umrah : Shaykh Al-Albaani

 47. The he goes off for sa’ee between Safaa and Marwah (two small hills).
 And when he reaches the foot of Safaa he reads Allaah ta’ala’s saying:

 Innas-safaa wal marwata min sha’aa’irillaahi faman hajjal baita ‘awi`tamara falaa janaaha ‘alaihi an yattawwafa bihimaa wa man tatawwa’a khiran fa’innallaaha shaakirun ‘aleemun [Soorat-ul-Baqarah ayah 158]

 (Behold!
 Safa and Marwa are among the Symbols of Allah.
-So if those who visit the House in the Season or at other times should compass them round, it is no sin in them, and if any one obeys his own impulse to good, be sure that Allaah is He Who recognises and knows.)
+So if those who visit the House in the Season or at other times should compass them round, it is no sin in them, and if any one obeys his own impulse to good, be sure that Allaah is He Who recognizes and knows.)

-and says: Nabda’u bimaa bada’allaahu bihi
+Nabda’u bimaa bada’allaahu bihi

 (We begin with what Allaah began with.)